vhive-serverless/vHive/docs/quickstart_guide.md

     >
     > If you are using `stargz` with `firecracker`, you also need to set the `-dockerCredentials` flag to be able to [pull the images from inside the microVMs](https://github.com/firecracker-microvm/firecracker-containerd/blob/main/docker-credential-mmds/README.md#docker-credential-helper-mmds).
+    >
+    > Remote snapshots are only supported in the `firecracker` mode using `stargz`.
+Check the [snapshot guide](../docs/snapshots.md) for more details on how to set up remote snapshots.

 ### 3. Configure Master Node
 **On the master node**, execute the following instructions below **as a non-root user with sudo rights** using **bash**: